-A fluctuating trend for solid waste disposal by type at SWDS during reporting time series was due to multiple factors, such as the fact that AD for waste were acquired from several sources (presented in the Figure 7.2-1) as well the influence of the economic crisis and measures undertaken to avoid or reduce solid waste disposal.
-In addition, the calculation of historical data for IW and sludge affects the trend.
+A fluctuating trend for solid waste disposal by type at SWDS during reporting time series was due to multiple factors, such as the fact as the influence of the economic crisis and measures undertaken to avoid or reduce solid waste disposal.
 Further, a number of new legislative acts have been adopted with the purpose to increase separate collection, recycling and recovery of different waste types.
 National schemes based on "extended producer responsibility" have been introduced for the collection and recovery of different waste categories.

-5.9.6.1.
+7.2.2.2.
 Parameters description